 Front Mission 4 is a single player, tactical role-playing game, made by Square Enix.
 In the game, players take control of two protagonists: Darril, a care-free and kind army deserter, and Elsa, a serious pilot in the small organization -- the "Durandal."
 The two characters start off in their own stories, but further down the road the stories end up being inexorably intertwined.

-.
+Much like the previous games, players progress through the game in a series of missions, which are driven by the game's overall narrative.
+Battles take place on a grid map with Members of each squad Piloting Mechs known as Wanzers.
 Moves are turn-based, with each member having a set amount of spaces to move and an array of weapons with a certain amount of range.
 There are five points of damage that a Wanzer can take; Head, Body, Left arm, Right arm and Legs.
 Destroying the arms prevents use of the weapon that is attached to that arm, Destroying the legs limits movement to one space at a time, Destroying the Body destroys the Wanzer completely.
 So even if the head, Arms and legs are at 0 Hit points, they can be fully healed.
-Take that into account if you have certain equipment on a certain body part that can be useful in protecting the body.
+Players should take that into account if they have certain equipment on a certain body part that can be useful in protecting the body.